-- Responsibility to the relevant parties in the Emergency Response Team ("ERT"). - Identification, assessment, and prevention of OSH Emergencies Risks. - Emergency response protocol in the event of an emergency. - Site clean-up and follow-up protocol.
+- Responsibility to the relevant parties in the Emergency Response Team ("ERT"). - Identification, assessment, and prevention of OSH Emergencies Risks.

+- Emergency response protocol in the event of an emergency. - Site clean-up and follow-up protocol.

 The OCP is applicable to the workshop, office and dormitory (all situated at the same location at 10 Kwong Min Road) owned by the Group, in which it is extended to all personnel working at the workshop and office, a tenant renting partial of the workshop space, and workers staying in the dormitory.
-The effectiveness of the emergency response protocol is assessed every year with the carrying out of an Emergency Evacuation Drill (the "Drill").
-The Drill conducted for the financial year ended 31 December 2018 was done in April 2018, and it was conducted efficiently and successfully in accordance to the OCP, where all company personnel and tenants were accounted for at the muster point within 17 minutes from the start of the Drill.
+The effectiveness of the emergency response protocol is assessed every year by carrying out Emergency Evacuation Drill (the "Drill").
+The Drill for financial year ended 31 December 2019 was conducted efficiently and successfully in accordance to the OCP, where all company personnel and tenants were accounted for at the muster point within 17 minutes from the start of the Drill.